 Plum Play was launched by founder Jonathan and Diane Schaffer in 1988 and has expanded to cover 35 countries.
 They employ around 50 and make a range of outdoor play equipment but are most famous for their trampolines.

 The trampoline consists of several parts.
 Firstly the frame is made of six large curved sections that are supported by three wide legs.
 The top of the frame has evenly spaced holes for the springs and the standings for the enclosure.
 The second part is the mat and the netted enclosure.
-These are attached together as part of assembly which has the advantage that when you’re inside the trampoline it’s not possible to get to the springs.
-Finally there is the external frame that holds up the enclosure.
+These are attached together as part of the assembly which has the advantage that when you’re inside the trampoline it’s not possible to get to the springs.
+Finally, there is the external frame that holds up the enclosure.
 This external frame has a single continuous fibreglass circle around the inside of the netted enclosure supported by three vertical posts that slot into the frame.

 - Target audience: Families with children younger than teens in small to medium gardens.